Emengkeng/my-github-command/README.md

 git push -f origin main
 PS: This will not keep your old commit history around.
 Now you should only see your new commit in the history of your git repository.

+# Git ignore does not ignore some files

+git rm --cached